Tron: Origins

-The inspiration for Tron occurred in 1976 when Steven Lisberger, then an animator of drawings with his own studio, looked at a sample reel from a computer firm called MAGI and saw Pong for the first time.
-He was immediately fascinated by video games and wanted to do a film incorporating them.
+The genesis for Tron originated in 1976, when writer and director Steven Lisberger became fascinated by the emerging world of video games after viewing a sample reel from the computer firm MAGI and encountering Pong for the first time.
 According to Lisberger, "I realized that there were these techniques that would be very suitable for bringing video games and computer visuals to the screen.
 And that was the moment that the whole concept flashed across my mind".
 The film's concept of entering a parallel game world was also inspired by the classic tale Alice in Wonderland.

-Lisberger had already created an early version of the character 'Tron' for a 30 second long animation which was used to promote both Lisberger Studios and a series of various rock radio stations.
-This backlit cel animation depicted Tron as a character who glowed yellow; the same shade that Lisberger had originally intended for all the heroic characters developed for the feature-length Tron.
-This was later changed to blue for the finished film (see Pre-production below).
+Lisberger had already created an early version of the character Tron for a thirty-second long cel animation which was used to promote both Lisberger Studios and a series of various rock radio stations.
+The character of Tron was portrayed as a glowing yellow figure—the color originally intended to represent all heroic characters before being changed to blue.
 The prototype Tron was bearded and resembled the Cylon Centurions from the 1978 TV series Battlestar Galactica.
 Also, Tron was armed with two "exploding discs", as Lisberger described them on the 2-Disc DVD edition (see Rinzler).
 Lisberger elaborates: "Everybody was doing backlit animation in the 70s, you know.
 It was that disco look.
 And we thought, what if we had this character that was a neon line, and that was our Tron warrior – Tron for electronic.
 And what happened was, I saw Pong, and I said, well, that's the arena for him.
 And at the same time I was interested in the early phases of computer generated animation, which I got into at MIT in Boston, and when I got into that I met a bunch of programmers who were into all that.
 And they really inspired me, by how much they believed in this new realm."

 He was frustrated by the clique-like nature of computers and video games and wanted to create a film that would open this world up to everyone.
-Lisberger and his business partner Donald Kushner moved to the West Coast in 1977 and set up an animation studio to develop Tron.
-They borrowed against the anticipated profits of their 90-minute animated television special Animalympics to develop storyboards for Tron with the notion of making an animated film.
+Together with producer Donald Kushner, Lisberger moved to the West Coast in 1977 and established an animation studio to develop Tron.
+They borrowed against the anticipated profits of their 90-minute animated television special Animalympics to develop storyboards for Tron with the notion of envisioning it as a fully animated feature.
 But after Variety mentioned the project briefly during its early phase, it caught the attention of computer scientist Alan Kay.
-He contacted Lisberger and convinced him to use him as an adviser on the movie, then persuaded him to use real CGI instead of just hand-animation.
+He contacted Lisberger and convinced him to use him as an adviser on the movie, then persuaded him to use computer-generated imagery instead of just hand-animation.